cotes2020/jekyll-theme-chirpy/README.md

 ## Copyright

-### Using post contents

-Except where otherwise noted, the blog posts on this site are licensed under the [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+Except where otherwise noted, the blog posts on this site are [licensed](LICENCE.md) under the [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.

 This means that any individual or group of individuals can reuse and modify the material as long as: